 6. Veronica Guerin

 Veronica Guerin is one of the most famous Irish movies for good reason.
-It tells the horrific story of what happened to Guerin, an investigative journalist, while she was investigating Dublin’s underworld.
+This gripping crime drama tells the true story of journalist Veronica Guerin, whose fearless reporting on Dublin’s criminal underworld made her a target.

 5. The Field

-You’ll see the Field top many guides to the best Irish movies, and for good reason.
+You’ll see the Field top many guides to the best Irish movies, and it’s no surprise why.

 4. Waking Ned

-Out of the many Irish films in this guide, Waking Ned is my absolute favourite.
+Out of the many great Irish films in this guide, Waking Ned is my absolute favourite.

 This is fast-packed comedy directed by Kirk Jones that tackles the popular theme of what happens when someone in the village wins the lottery.